google/googletest/docs/advanced.md

 };
 ```

-Then, you register an instance of your environment class with googletest by
+Then, you register an instance of your environment class with GoogleTest by
 calling the `::testing::AddGlobalTestEnvironment()` function:

 ```c++